ajiabs/Narrasys_test/README.md

       test.bat          --> autotests unit tests with Karma (windows) test.sh           --> autotests unit tests with Karma (*nix) web-server.js     --> simple development webserver based on node.js

+    server-mock/               --> contains mock files that would be stored on a remote server in live application

     test/               --> test source files and libraries e2e/              -->
         runner.html     --> end-to-end test runner (open in your browser to run)